t-shoemaker/2024_dtl_lm-interpretability/chapters/11_attention-in-vector-space.md

 Using the dot product, we can take two vectors, `A` and `B`, and create a third "projection" vector, which shows how much of `A` sits along the direction of `B`.
-Attention is capturing this kind of information as it runs, but it's helpful to see the projection.
+Attention is capturing this kind of information as it runs, but it's helpful to see the projection ourselves.

 Let's define a function to create this vector below.

 ```{code-cell}
 def vector_projection(A, B):